 Such calls, the president opined, could be “home runs…I would raise a billion dollars in one day if I wanted to.”
 He then added, “I don’t want to do that.
 Because if I do that, I'm totally compromised.”

-It's a good thing he knows that, since the hypothetical call sounded dangerously like the president is trading exploration permits for campaign cash, which is illegal under federal law.
+It's a good thing he knows that.
+The hypothetical call sounds dangerously like the president is trading exploration permits for campaign cash.
+That's illegal under federal law.

 Trump didn’t say he shook down the head of Exxon for campaign cash.
 He was was saying he COULD do that but would potentially get in trouble if he did, as a way of explaining why, if he wanted, he would be doing better against Biden in the campaign fundraising race.
 Still weird!